-Operator: Hello, my name is Kirsten, I will be your conference operator today.
-At this time, I would like to welcome everyone to the HCSG 2023 Second Quarter Earnings Call.
+Operator: Good morning.
+My name is Rob, and I'll be your conference operator today.
+At this time, I would like to welcome everyone to the Healthcare Services Group Third Quarter 2023 Earnings Conference Call.
 All lines have been placed on mute to prevent any background noise.
 After the speakers' remarks, there will be a question-and-answer session.
-[Operator Instructions] The matters discussed on today's conference call include forward-looking statements about the business prospects of Healthcare Services Group, Inc. For Healthcare Services Group, Inc.’s most recent forward-looking statements notice, please refer to the press release issued this morning which can be found on our website www.hcsg.com.
-Actual results may differ materially from those expressed or implied as a result of various risks, uncertainties and important factors, including those discussed in the risk factors MD&A and other sections of the Annual Report on Form 10-K and Healthcare Services Group, Inc.’s other SEC filings.
+[Operator Instructions] The matters discussed on today's conference call include forward-looking statements about the business prospects of Healthcare Services Group, Inc. For Healthcare Services Group, Inc.'s most recent forward-looking statements notice, please refer to the press release issued this morning which can be found on our Web site at www.hcsg.com.
+Actual results may differ materially from those expressed or implied as a result of various risks, uncertainties and important factors, including those discussed in the risk factors MD&A and other sections of the Annual Report on Form 10-K and Healthcare Services Group, Inc.'s other SEC filings.

 And as indicated our most recent forward-looking statements notice.
 Additionally, management will be discussing certain non-GAAP financial measures.
 A reconciliation of these items to US GAAP can be found in this morning's press release.
 Thank you.
-Ted Wahl, Chief Executive Officer, you may begin.
+Ted Wahl, President and CEO, you may begin your conference.

 To continue reading the Q&A session, please click here.